tradingview/rest_integrations_docs/source/Glossary.rst

       similar to the data from the exchanges, but there can be differences.

    Mapping symbol
       The mapping between the names of the broker’s instruments and TradingView instruments.
-This mapping avoids the problem of matching TradingView and broker symbol names.
+This mapping solves the problem of TradingView and broker symbol names mimatching.

    Sandbox
       The sandbox is a fully functional copy of the TradingView website located at